goldshtn/docker-aci-workshop/README.md

 Next, build the container image and tag it using the following commands:

 ```
-docker build web -t web:v1
+docker build . -t web:v1
 ```

+In the above command, the `.` parameter is the _build context_ -- the directory that contains the Dockerfile and additional files that you want to add to the container image.
+The `-t` switch takes a tag, which is like a name for the container image, except an image can have multiple tags.

-And finally, run the container in the background to serve the static website:
+Finally, run the container in the background to serve the static website:

 ```
 docker run --rm -d --name web web:v1